Product-Live/data-factory-task-example/README.md

 The name of the task should match the key of the task you created in the previous step.
 In the example below, the name of the task is `${account}/example-task`.
 If you used the key 'my-task' when creating the task, the name of the task should be `${account}/my-task`.
 Refer to the [Data Factory documentation](https://learn.product-live.com/data-factory/tutorials/create-my-first-job/) for more information on how to create a job.

+You can either create the job via the [Job API](https://api.product-live.com/) or via the UI at settings.product-live.com.
+Either way, you should obtain a `job id`.

-3. create a `.env` and fill it with the following variables:
+3. Create a `.env` and fill it with the following variables:

 ```bash
 API_ACCESS_TOKEN=<you api access token>